 And that view of course puts me in opposition to Moore since he has no problem with government as his and our father figure.
 That is his utopia.
 He truly believes warehouses of Washington, DC-based federal workers remotely running our lives is the optimal plan.
 He is an unapologetic socialist who really doesn’t care why the poor are poor or the rich are rich, he just wants it fixed.
 So not surprisingly, and with some generalization as I proffer this, Democrats like Moore and Republicans don’t.

 However, I was excited to see a ‘mainstream’ film that was backed by big Hollywood bucks conclude capitalism as ‘evil.’
-Arguably the most successful documentarian ever, a man who has made untold millions of dollars, was going to legitimately make the case that there was an alternative to capitalism.
+Arguably the most successful documentarian ever, a man who has made untold millions of dollars (Michael Moore net worth was estimated at $50 million in 2014), was going to legitimately make the case that there was an alternative to capitalism.
 I sat down in a packed Mann’s Bruin Theater in Westwood, CA eager to see how his vision could possibly flesh out.

 Moore is a rather simple guy.
 He is likable.
 He sees the world as good guys (people with no money) and bad guys (people with money).
 His Flint, Michigan union worker upbringing is his worldview.
 If you did not have that upbringing or if your life started less severe than his you are an evil capitalist.
 If on the other hand you were a laid off factory worker with a sixth grade education you are the true hero.
 I don’t care one way or the other that he has that view and I am not knocking union workers, but Moore sees the world through a class warfare lens resulting in a certain agenda: force wealth to be spread amongst everyone regardless of effort.
 Within minutes it was clear where Capitalism: A Love Story was headed.
 The ‘highlights’ included: